pcmarks/ddd_elixir_demo_stage1/README.md

   * Only uses [W3.CSS](https://www.w3schools.com/w3css/) for web page styling

 ## Installation and Operation
-Elixir, Phoenix and other packages, and Elm need to be installed first.
+Elixir, Phoenix, and Elm need to be installed first.
 Phoenix/Elixir installation instructions can be found [in the Phoenix documentation](https://hexdocs.pm/phoenix/installation.html#content).
 An Elm installation guide can be found at the [Elm website](https://guide.elm-lang.org/install.html).
-W3CSS styling needs no installation - its CSS is loaded by accessing a CDN.
+W3CSS styling can be downloaded, however, this applicaiont accesses the style sheets via a CDN.

 Next, obtain this repository.